 Occupational asthma is a lung disorder in which substances found in the workplace cause the airways of the lungs to swell and narrow.
 This leads to attacks of wheezing, shortness of breath, chest tightness, and coughing.

-In persons who have sensitive airways, asthma symptoms can be triggered by breathing in substances called triggers.
+In people who have sensitive airways, asthma symptoms can be triggered by breathing in substances called triggers.

 Many substances in the workplace can trigger asthma symptoms, leading to occupational asthma.
 The most common triggers are wood dust, grain dust, animal dander, fungi, or chemicals.